How to Use Clotted Cream

 Culinary Ginger has a great recipe for classic English scones (shown above and below).

 But, by no means to do you need to stick to classic scones.
-Clotted cream would be wonderful on my savory roasted garlic and potato beer cheese scones.
+Clotted cream would be wonderful on savory ones as well:

 I would love to try it on these cranberry scones from Unsophisticook…